 They say faith can move mountains.
-Pick them up and toss them right into the sea.
+Can just pick them right up and toss them right into the sea.

-I’d love it if the whole shebang could be uprooted, picked up, tossed right there in the sea where it belongs.
-Or at least if I could move it faster.
+I’d love it if the whole shebang could be uprooted all at once and tossed right there in the sea where it belongs.
 A backhoe might help.

-These are amazing, and these do happen – even now and even today the stories are there, if you look.
+These are amazing, and these do happen – even now and even today you find the stories, if you look for them.
 And I’m grateful for the stories and the miracles.
 I love to be amazed and I love it when God shows off.

-But my mountains have never moved this way.
-Never once have I experienced a miracle-in-the-blink-of-an-eye.
+But my mountains have never moved like this.
+Not once, I don’t think.
 This does not mean that I’ve experienced no miracles at all.

 Life itself is a miracle.